AOC's Partner Riley Roberts Reveals An Internet-Inspired Makeover After

 In February, conservative podcast host Luke Thompson accused Ocasio-Cortez of putting Roberts on her payroll, sharing a screenshot from an unknown source that showed Roberts with an official House email address.
 “While you were having a nice Valentine’s Day, @AOC decided to put her boyfriend on staff - drawing a salary on the taxpayer’s dime,” he tweeted at the time.
 “Nice to see her adapting to the swamp so quickly.”

-Ocasio-Cortez quickly shut Thompson and his unfounded rumor down, however, pointing out that all “Congressional spouses get Gcal access.”
+Ocasio-Cortez quickly shut Thompson and his unfounded rumour down, however, pointing out that all “Congressional spouses get Gcal access.”

 “Next time check your facts before you tweet nonsense,” she fired back.
 Sounds like an apt response to the haters throwing shade at Roberts, too, no?